craigAU854/Group-2-phase-3-project/README.md

 Welcome to the Real Estate CLI project!
 This command-line interface (CLI) is designed to help a user to search for any listed property,see available listings all from the cli , providing a seamless and efficient way to access real estate information.
 This README will guide you through the setup, features, and best practices employed in this project.

 ## Features
--A user is able to list property
+1. A user is able to list a property.
--A user is able to add a house
+2. A user is able to add a house.
--A user can get the details for a specific property
+3. A user can get the details for a specific property.
--A user is able to delete a house
+4. A user is able to delete a house.

 ## Table of Contents ##
 1. Introduction